barunespadhy/Rangolio/README.md

 For understanding how deployment works, see the wiki: [Deployment](https://github.com/barunespadhy/rangolio/wiki/Deployment)

-Start the Editor UI backend by first running:
+Start the Editor UI backend by first going to `rangolio/backend` and then running (depending on your OS):

-For Windows, run:
+Windows:

 ```
 .\venv\Scripts\activate.bat
 python manage.py runserver
 ```

-For Linux based distros run:
+Linux:

 ```
 source .env/bin/activate